wildcatasr1051/gen711_final_project/README.md

     --verbose \
     --o-trimmed-sequences ./no_primer/Wells_no_primer.qza

+Uses qiime and removes primer sequences from paired end sequencing data, ensuring only sequences where both the specified forward and reverse primers are trimmed are kept.
+It is using 4 CPU cores.

 cd no_primer

+change directory to 'no_primer'

 qiime demux summarize \
 --i-data ./GreatBay_no_primer.qza \
 --o-visualization  ./GreatBay_Summary.qzv

+Generates a summary visulaization of demultiplexed sequencing data stored in file.

 qiime demux summarize \
 --i-data ./Wells_no_primer.qza \
 --o-visualization  ./Wells_Summary.qzv

+Generates a visualization file that has information like quality and distribution of sequencing reads

 cd ..

+change directory to parent directory

 mkdir denoising

+create new directory called 'denoising'

 qiime dada2 denoise-paired \
     --i-demultiplexed-seqs /home/users/nlf1022/fish_final/no_primer/GreatBay_no_primer.qza  \